Spacestarz/Portfolio/Snowblind/README.md

   ---

-  Other things i made:
+  Additional contribution:
   * Items (itemsdata etc).
   * Supporter: Supported in the project and assisted wherever it was needed and if something needed fixing.
   * Pages that are out in the world that the player can collect for more lore.